-Perfect for “Meatless Monday’s” this Puy Lentil Recipe Healthy Pasta Sauce is a great alternative to meat-based sauces.
-Nutritious, gluten-free and budget friendly too.
-This sauce is also tomato free!
+Perfect for “Meatless Monday” this Puy Lentil Sauce is a great alternative to meat-based sauces.
+Nutritious, gluten-free, and budget-friendly.
+A delicious and easy lentil pasta sauce with no tomatoes.

-French Puy lentils, onions, peppers, and goat cheese combine to make a flavourful pasta sauce.
+French green lentils, onions, peppers, and goat cheese combine to make a flavourful pasta sauce.
 For this healthy lentil recipe, I used spaghetti squash for a low-carb dinner.
 You may also like to try this spicy beluga lentil pasta sauce too.

 We enjoy meat dishes, but also know that we should “limit” our meat intake.
 Lentils are the perfect meat substitute.
 They can be used in a variety of recipes.
 Soups, sauces, even in baking.
 Readily available and easy on the budget, healthy, nutritious lentils are a win all the way around.

-Old school French lentils combine basic ingredients that produce wonderful, nutritious meals.
+Old-school French lentils combine basic ingredients that produce wonderful, nutritious meals.
 This green lentil recipe is no different.
-You will need a few simple ingredients:

 - Puy lentils